 The camera is on the rear cargo door.

 Using the Rear View Camera System

 The rear view camera system displays what is behind your vehicle when you place the transmission in reverse (R).

 The reverse sensing system is not effective at speeds above

-The system uses three types of guides to help you see what is behind your vehicle:
+The system uses three types of guidelines to help you see what is behind your vehicle:

 If the transmission is in reverse (R) and the rear cargo door is open, no rear view camera features will display.